vegaprotocol/documentation/docs/tutorials/building_a_bot/streaming-data.md

 description: Enhance the bot with a data stream
 ---

-This tutorial builds upon the basis of the codebase in [Getting Started](getting-started.md) so ensure you have run through that tutorial first if you want to build a working bot.
+This tutorial builds upon the basis of the codebase in [Getting Started](getting-started.md), so ensure you have run through that tutorial first if you want to build a working bot.

-In the last tutorial we built a bot which looped infinitely, checking it's position on a market and the live prices before submitting it's own orders based on that.
-However at the end we noted that despite sleeping for only 1s at the end of each iteration we were only actually running through the loop once every few seconds.
-This is down to the fact we were having to call out to a REST API for each of these data updates.
-If we want to speed this up one way is to set up listeners with WebSockets to stream these updates to us live.
-That is what we will set up in this tutorial.
+In the last tutorial we built a bot that looped infinitely, checking its position on a market and the live prices before submitting its own orders based on that.
+However, as noted, despite sleeping for only 1s at the end of each iteration we were only actually running through the loop once every few seconds.
+This is down to the fact it had to call out to a REST API for each of these data updates.

+One way to speed this up is to set up listeners with WebSockets to stream these updates live.
+That is what will be set up in this tutorial.

 ## Listener

-We will be using the methods from the [REST API](../../api/rest/data-v2/trading-data-service.mdx) labelled `Subscription` for these streams.
+This tutorial will be using the methods from the [REST API](../../api/rest/data-v2/trading-data-service.mdx) labelled `Subscription` for these streams.
 To start off with, add these two new lines to the `requirements.txt` file:

 ```
 rel